sffjunkie/astral/src/doc/index.rst

    >>> print(moon_phase)
    13

-The moon phase method returns an number describing the phase, where the value is between 0 and 27.
+The moon phase method returns an number describing the phase, where the value is between 0 and 27 (27.99 if you pass float as the return type).
 The following lists the mapping of various vales to the description of the phase of the moon.

-   | 0  = New moon
+   | 0  = New Moon
-   | 7  = First quarter
+   | 7  = First Quarter
-   | 14 = Full moon
+   | 14 = Full Moon
-   | 21 = Last quarter
+   | 21 = Last Quarter

+If for example the number returned was 27(.99) then the moon would be almost at the New Moon phase, and if it was 24 it would be half way between the Last Quarter and a New Moon.

 The return value can be cast to either an int (the default) or a float by passing the type required as the `rtype` parameter to :meth:`~astral.Astral.moon_phase`